ubuntu/ubuntu-desktop-documentation/docs/index.md

 :link: /tutorial/index
 :link-type: doc

-**Get started:** a hands-on introduction to Ubuntu Desktop for new users
+**Get started**: a hands-on introduction to Ubuntu Desktop for new users
 :::

 :::{grid-item-card} How-to guides